Songs

 Click Here for tab for Photograph by Nickelback

 Love them or hate them, there’s no denying Nickelback is one of the most successful groups in the world when it comes to putting out massively successful commercial rock tracks.
-Photograph is no exception to that as we can see from the official YouTube video which is sitting at 64 million views.
-The song is from their fifth studio album called ‘All the Right Reasons’ and was written about the nostalgia we can feel towards our childhoods.
+Photograph is no exception, as we can see from the official YouTube video which is sitting at 228 million views.
+The song is from their fifth studio album All the Right Reasons and was written about the nostalgia we can feel towards our childhoods.

-Have You Ever Seen The Rain by Creedence Clearwater Revival
+Have You Ever Seen the Rain by Creedence Clearwater Revival

-Click Here for tab for Have You Ever Seen The Rain by Creedence Clearwater Revival
+Click Here for tab for Have You Ever Seen the Rain by Creedence Clearwater Revival

-Angie by the Rolling Stones
+Angie by The Rolling Stones

-Click Here for tab for Angie by the Rolling Stones
+Click Here for tab for Angie by The Rolling Stones

-An iconic song from the pioneers of rock n roll, taken from the 1973 album ‘Goats Head Soup.
+An iconic song from the pioneers of rock ‘n’ roll, taken from the 1973 album Goats Head Soup.
 After its release, it immediately shot to the top of the charts and hit the number 1 spot in multiple countries.
-It features a wonderful blend of twin acoustic guitars, a piano arrangement, and acoustic drums which all come together to make a classic acoustic rock ballad.
-Due to its success, it became a staple of their live performances which were also recorded and released on numerous live albums from the band.
+It features a wonderful blend of twin acoustic guitars, a piano arrangement, and acoustic drums which all come together to make a classic acoustic ballad.
+Due to its success, it became a staple of their live performances and was recorded and released on numerous live albums from the band.

-The guitar parts for this song are surprisingly involved, as they use twin guitars they will often play separate unique parts to achieve chordal harmony with each other, often jumping between strummed chords and arpeggiated sections.
+The guitar parts for this song are surprisingly involved.
+As they use twin guitars, they will often play separate unique parts to achieve chordal harmony with each other, often jumping between strummed chords and arpeggiated sections.

 Heart of Gold by Neil Young